SolidOS/solidos/README.md

 The SolidOS team is always looking for volunteers to help improve SolidOS.
 Pull Requests (PRs) and edits are always welcome from code, to text, to style.
 We are looking for UX designers, technical writers, frontend developers, backend developers, DevOps.
 Don't let the titles intimidate you, they are just some examples.
 You can also find your own place no matter the level of knowledge you are at.

 To check possible tasks you can help with, the best is to visit us on a [weekly team meeting](https://solidos.solidcommunity.net/Team/2021/schedule/solidos-schedule.html) or on the [instant chat](https://gitter.im/solid/solidos) and say 'Hi'.
 We will try out best to pair you up with a buddy to help you to get started.

-### How to make changes in repos

-Make sure to read more about working with PRs, branches and missing repos over at the [SolidOS developer guide](https://github.com/solid/solidos/wiki/1.-SolidOS-know-how#how-to-contribute)

 ### For anyone up to writing some code